 Yuriko Kajiya: I started ballet when I was 8 at the local school in Japan.
 Just once or twice a week, nothing serious.

 Team Zarely: Did you decide to become a ballerina by yourself or was it your parents' decision?

-Team Zarely: When young dancers ask for your advice, what do you usually suggest them?
+Team Zarely: And when aspiring young dancers ask for your advice what do you recommend them?